qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 ``mcsolve`` can be used to study systems which have measurement and dissipative interactions with their environment.
 This is done by passing a Liouvillian including the dissipative interaction to the solver instead of a Hamiltonian.
-In that cases the effective Liouvillian becomes:
+In this case the effective Liouvillian becomes:

 .. math::
     :label: Leff